Karthik-Parvathaneni/majorProject/README.md

 This is the source code for WeatherRemover(WeatherRemover: All-in-one Adverse Weather Removal with Multi-scale Feature Map Compression).

-## Abstract

-Photographs taken in adverse weather conditions often suffer blurriness, occlusion, and low brightness due to rain, snow, and fog interference.
-These issues can significantly hinder the performance of subsequent computer vision tasks, making removing weather effects a crucial step in image enhancement.
-Existing methods primarily target specific weather conditions, with only a few capable of handling multiple weather scenarios.
-However, these approaches often struggle with suboptimal performance, lengthy inference times, or large parameter sizes.
-In this study, we introduce the WeatherRemover model, designed to efficiently and flexibly eliminate various weather elements from images.
-The core component of our model employs a UNet-like network architecture combined with a gating mechanism and a Transformer.
-This integration allows for selective information learning and capturing features across different scales through upsampling and downsampling techniques.
-To further enhance the Transformer's performance, we implement two optimization strategies.
-First, we use linear Spatial Reduction Attention to compress feature maps, which reduces computational demands and inference times.
-Second, we apply channel-wise attention based on convolutional neural networks to handle feature maps of varying scales.
-These mechanisms ensure that both input and output images remain consistent in size and improve the model's ability to learn local features.

-## Impact Statement

-Removing the interference caused by adverse weather conditions in images is a crucial task in image enhancement.
-However, most current models are designed to handle only single-weather scenarios.
-A few models can address multiple weather conditions, but they often suffer from inefficiencies due to large parameter sizes, long inference times, or suboptimal restoration effects.
-The WeatherRemover model proposed in this paper can handle both single-weather and multi-weather tasks efficiently.
-Experimental results demonstrate that our model excels in both single and multi-weather removal tasks.
-Moreover, the model's relatively lightweight configuration underscores its efficiency and flexibility.

 ## Architecture

 ![Model Architecture](./figure/Backbone.png)